 NASA, like many research centers around the world, has been equipped with supercomputers since the 1960s - large multi-ton, multi-million-dollar machines.
 The best known of these were the Cray supercomputers, which dominated the market between the 1970s and 1990s.
 In 1994, two NASA engineers, Thomas Sterling and Donald Becker, revolutionized the world of high-performance computing by changing paradigms.
 Rather than relying on ever more efficient and expensive hardware, the two engineers had the idea of creating a computing grid composed of many standard computers, running on free operating systems (GNU-Linux in general).
 What is the name of this invention?
 The Beowulf Cluster, which is now commonly used in the research world.

 In another field, Google made public in 2003 the principle of a distributed file system developed for their own use: Google File System.
 This architecture, designed to deliver scalability for storing search indexes, was a first step towards object storage.
 The only key things missing were the method of accessing data by a unique identification key (what was called Content Addressed Storage), and more sophisticated sharding mechanisms to intelligently break down the data on the cluster.

 What’s next in the evolution of data storage?

-In recent years, we have seen a step backwards, consisting in re-associating storage and compute, with the so-called “hyper-converged” offers which bring the disks as close as possible to the hypervisors (virtual machine monitors) to reduce latency.
-But, once again, we are now back to disintegration, with the MVMe over Fabric (NVMe-oF) protocol, a model that Gartner calls “shared accelerated storage”.
+In recent years, we have seen a step backwards, consisting in re-associating storage and compute, with the so-called hyper-converged offers which bring the disks as close as possible to the hypervisors (virtual machine monitors) to reduce latency.
+But, once again, we are now back to disintegration, with the NVMe-oF (NVMe over Fabric) protocol, a model that Gartner calls "shared accelerated storage".

 The evolution of data storage is far from over.
 To be continued!